A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-The same conventions apply to other sets used in the analysis: $\varADV$, $\varbackupplan$, and $\calF$, that we will define shortly.
-In general, we think about these sets as dynamic sets, denoted by calligraphic letters, that change over time, as new packets arrive and the algorithm schedules packets, and as we adjust the contents of these sets in the analysis.
-When necessary, we introduce notations for appropriate ``snapshots'' of these sets (using italic letters, typically with subscripts or superscripts), before and after the change under consideration.
+The same conventions apply to other subsets of pending packets used in the analysis: $\varADV$ and $\varbackupplan$, which we will define shortly.
+In general, we think of such sets of packets as dynamic sets that change over time as new packets arrive, the algorithm transmits packets, and as we adjust the contents of the sets in the analysis.
+As such, the dynamic sets are denoted with calligraphic letters.
+Formal analysis requires that we refer to appropriate snapshots of these sets before and after the change under consideration; such snapshots are denoted with italic letters, typically with subscripts or superscripts.